seehorne/GetGrinnected/docs/android.md

 - Use checkboxes to select tags of interest
 - No tags selected = everything will show up
 - All tags selected = everything will show up still
-- 1-(total-1 tags selected) = only selected tags will show up
+- 1 to (total-1 tags selected) = only selected tags will show up
 - Back to [table of contents](#table-of-contents)

 # Calendar